nattycoder/AMAN/README.md

 # AMAN: Empowering Safety for Assault Victims
 ### Introduction

-AMAN is a mobile application developed specifically for women, aiming to empower them and provide a safe platform for reporting incidents such as rape, harassment, and other forms of assault.
+AMAN is a mobile application developed for everyone who's ever been a victim of any kind of assault, aiming to empower them and provide a safe platform for reporting incidents such as rape, harassment, and other forms of assault.
 The name “AMAN” translates to “safety” in Arabic.

-Features
+### Features

 The AMAN app comes with several features designed to enhance safety and anonymity: